Master of Healthcare Administration Courses & Curriculum

-The framework for these health administration courses online is based on the American College of Healthcare Executives’ (ACHE) five core competencies: communication, leadership, professionalism, healthcare knowledge and business expertise.
+Queens University of Charlotte is a participant in the American College of Healthcare Executives’ (ACHE) Higher Education Network.
+The framework for these health administration courses online is based on the ACHE five core competencies: communication, leadership, professionalism, healthcare knowledge and business expertise.
 You will be prepared not only to succeed in business, but to live purposefully by helping to improve the health of patients and your community.

 Healthcare Administration Courses Online